Fudan-iGEM/2025-wiki/pages/education.md

 > Bringing Science to Remote Villages

-Date：From June to July，2025
+Date: From June to July，2025

-Organizers：Huizhen Du
+Organizers: Huizhen Du

 **Overview**